nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 === "AWS Instance Code"

     ```
-    sudo apt upgrade
+    sudo apt upgrade -y
     ```

 This will list the packages that will be upgraded and ask for permission to continue.
-Choose `Y` to proceed.
 Alternatively, the two commands can be combined into one command using `&&`:

 === "AWS Instance Code"

     ```
-    sudo apt update && sudo apt upgrade
+    sudo apt update && sudo apt upgrade -y
     ```

 ## Step 2: Download example data